CVESD Report

 constructive, supportive, properly-focused boards in the area."

-Bench-Bar mixer in April to launch the organization's 2008 Campaign of Civility, Integrity
+annual Bench-Bar mixer in April to launch the organization's 2008 Campaign of

-and Professionalism.
-The bar honored David Blair-Loy, legal director of San Diego's
+Civility, Integrity and Professionalism.
+The bar honored David Blair-Loy, legal director

-ACLU and thirteen other individuals for "outstanding acts of civility in the legal
+of San Diego's ACLU and thirteen other individuals for "outstanding acts of civility in

 ACLU of Southern